 This is a core module for all students on the Foundation year in Science, Engineering and Computing.
 It complements and supports the subject content of the other modules within the programme.
 The focus of the module is the development of a range of academic study skills, contextualised to the student's chosen subject.
 This in turn allows students to become independent, resilient and reflective learners who will be able to succeed in subsequent levels of degree study.

 The module provides an early appreciation of the career opportunities that the degree leads to, which in turn allows students to determine the employability skills they need to develop.
 To consolidate employability, the basic principles of Business and Project Management are introduced to students in the context of their chosen degree subject.
 The personal tutor scheme is embedded within the module and is linked to students' development log and aspects of employability.

-This is a core module for all students on the Foundation year in Science, Engineering and Computing and is designed to allow students to develop a number of the skills introduced in the Professional Skills module, in particular those relating to critical thinking, problem solving and group work.
-The focus of the module is in project-based learning as applied to real-world scenarios and/or problems in the degree subject area of the student.
+This is a core module for all students on foundation years in Science or in Engineering and Computing.
+It is designed to allow students to develop a number of the skills introduced in the Professional Skills module, in particular those relating to critical thinking, problem solving and group work.
+The focus of the module is on project-based learning as applied to real-world scenarios and/or problems in the degree subject area of the student.